Features identified through the master planning process, final design plans included modifications.

 On November 20, 2018, students at the University of North Dakota were provided the opportunity to make their voice heard and cement their legacy on campus.
 Just over 53% of the 2,439 students who voted agreed that a new union was needed to offer upgraded student services and provide updated technology and facilities to better serve the changing needs of the student body.
-The New Memorial Union will remain the heart of the UND campus, ushering in an enhanced UND student experience.
+The new Memorial Union remains the heart of the UND campus, ushering in an enhanced student experience.

 Memorial Union Construction Updates

 A time lapse camera offered a live video feed of the demolition and construction activity on campus, plus a 30 second time lapse from the beginning of demolition to now.

 - A three-story atrium entry with natural light, energy-efficient windows and an open lounge with flexible seating.

 - A large fireplace and second-story balcony for student gathering.

 - A large variety of meeting rooms and study spaces, ranging from individual study pods to group study spaces — all fully equipped with reliable WiFi/cellular service, HD screens, white boards and modern collaboration technology.

 - Multipurpose entertainment zone with stage, open theater stairs with built-in seating and large HD screen.